 Are Ramen Noodles Dairy Free?

-Yes, surprisingly ramen noodles are dairy-free and although it is made from wheat flour and oil, it also contains some extra ingredients for flavour such as salt or additional filters such as potato starch and all these ingredients are 100% vegan and even 100% vegetarian however the only thing to watch out for is the seasoning packet accompanying the noodles which are not dairy-free hence some vegetarians and vegans choose to purchase the ramen noodles and throw away the packet flavour and make use of their own seasoning.
+Yes, surprisingly ramen noodles are dairy-free and although it is made from wheat flour and oil, it also contains some extra ingredients for flavor such as salt or additional filters such as potato starch and all these ingredients are 100% vegan and even 100% vegetarian however the only thing to watch out for is the seasoning packet accompanying the noodles which are not dairy-free hence some vegetarians and vegans choose to purchase the ramen noodles and throw away the packet flavor and make use of their own seasoning.

 Should you drain ramen noodles?